Peter Oppegard

-In May 2022, Oppegard was suspended by the U.S. Center for SafeSport for misconduct.
+In May 2022, Oppegard was suspended for one month by the U.S. Center for SafeSport for misconduct.

 Career

 Oppegard initially paired with Vicki Heasley.
 He began competing with Watson in 1985.
 In their career, Watson and Oppegard won three national titles, a world bronze medal, an Olympic bronze medal, and various other medals.
 During Watson and Oppegard's free skate at the 1988 Olympics, a photographer dropped his camera bag onto the ice and an usher walked onto the ice to pick it up while the pair was performing an overhead lift.
-Oppegard later skated with Cindy Landry for a short time.
-Jill Watson and Peter Oppegard were inducted into the U.S. Figure Skating Hall of Fame in 2004.

-As a coach, his skaters have won 10 national singles and pairs titles.
-The Professional Skaters Association and US Figure Skating has named Oppegard "Choreographer of the Year" and "Coach of the Year".
+As a coach, his skaters have won ten national singles and pairs titles.
+The Professional Skaters Association and US Figure Skating named Oppegard "Choreographer of the Year" and "Coach of the Year".
 He coached at the East West Ice Palace in southern California until 2018.

 Personal life

-Oppegard was married to Karen Kwan, sister of world champion figure skater Michelle Kwan, and they have 2 daughters, Olivia Colette Oppegard and Sophia Oppegard.
-As of 2017, they are estranged.
+Oppegard was married to Karen Kwan, sister of world champion figure skater Michelle Kwan.
+As of 2017, they were estranged.

 Abuse allegations and suspension

 In February 2021, USA Today reported that Oppegard had been under investigation by the United States Center for SafeSport since July 2020 for allegations of physical abuse, including throwing coffee and hot water at skaters he coached at the East West Ice Palace.
 American pairs skater Jessica Pfund also alleged that Oppegard bit her on the upper right arm during a training session in 2013, when Pfund was 15 years old.
-In May 2022, Oppegard was suspended by the U.S. Center for SafeSport for "physical & emotional" misconduct.
+In May 2022, Oppegard was suspended for one month by the U.S. Center for SafeSport for "physical and emotional" misconduct.